wmayner/marbl/README.md

 We now have a normal form for a node as given by a TPM, but the goal is to define a normal form for a full Markov blanket.

-Since a node's TPM encodes all the information that a node's parents give about its state, to represent the Markov blanket with TPMs we need only the node's TPM and the TPMs of the node's children.
-The information that the children's other parents give about `n` is encoded in children's TPMs.
+Since a given node's TPM encodes all the information that its parents give about its state, to represent the Markov blanket with TPMs we need only the covered node's TPM and the TPMs of the covered node's children.
+The information that the children's other parents give about `n` is encoded in the children's TPMs.

-However, information is lost unless we keep track of which of the children's parents is the covered node.
-To do this, we store the index of the column of the child's TPM that corresponds to the covered node (after permuting the columns to obtain the normal form.)
+However, when normalizing a child's TPM, information is lost unless we keep track of which of the child's parents is the covered node.
+To do this, we store the index of the dimension of the child's TPM that corresponds to the covered node after permuting the dimensions to obtain the normal form.

+Note that it is possible that more than one permutation of the dimensions yeilds the TPM's normal form, in which case the new index of covered-node's dimension is not well-defined.
+So, of the parent permuations that yield the normalized TPM, we take the lexicographically-least, where permutations are represented as permutations of the sequence `[0, 1, 2, ..., n]`.
+The new dimension index is defined to be the image of the old dimension index under this lexicographically-least permutation.

-Thus for each child of the covered node, we have an array where the first element is the index of the covered node's column in the child's normalized TPM, and the second element is the child's TPM itself.
+Thus for each child of the covered node, we have an array where the first element is the image of the index of the covered node's dimension in the child's un-normalized TPM under the lexicographically-least permutation that yeilds its normalized TPM, and the second element is the normalized TPM itself.
+We'll call this structure a **normalized augmented child TPM**.

-Now, a Markov blanket in our TPM representation is just the TPM of the node, and the unordered collection of its children's normalized TPMs along with the index of the column corresponding to the covered node for each of those TPMs.

-So, in order to specify a normal form for a Markov blanket, we need only specify a canonical ordering for the set of children's TPMs-and-parent-index.
+At this point, a Markov blanket in our TPM representation is just the TPM of the node, and the unordered collection of its augmented child TPMs.
+So, in order to specify a Markov blanket's normal form, we need only specify a canonical ordering for the set of normalized augmented child TPMs.

-As before, we simply choose the lexicographic ordering.
+As usual, we simply choose the lexicographic ordering.

+**Note**: All implementations of this specification must use zero-based indexing.

 Example